-A. The department shall complete its review and make a decision on approval or denial of the application within 90 days.
-If it cannot be completed within this time, the director shall issue a provisional license to the applicant allowing it to commence operations.
-A provisional license may only be modified for good cause.
+Α. The department shall complete its review and make a decision on approval or denial of the application within 90 days.
+If it cannot be

-- B. The department shall issue a license to the applicant if the department finds, after inspection and investigation: - The shelter facility and premises, together with the operating plan demonstrate the shelter complies with the requirements and procedures of this chapter, including background checks or waivers; - 2.
+- completed within this time, the director shall issue a provisional license to the applicant allowing it to commence operations.
+A provisional license may only be modified for good cause. - B. The department shall issue a license to the applicant if the department finds, after inspection and investigation: - The shelter facility and premises, together with the operating plan demonstrate the shelter complies with the requirements and procedures of this chapter, including background checks or waivers; - 2.
 The operating plan demonstrates the facility is appropriate for the intended use and clients to be served. - The applicant has paid all applicable fees; and - 4[3].
-The shelter complies with other applicable local, state, and federal laws and regulations. - C. If the department determines the application cannot meet the requirements of this chapter or of other applicable law, the department shall deny the application and inform the applicant in writing of the reasons for denial.
-The department shall deny the application if - 1. the applicant, any individual on the application as a licensee, or any officer, director or managing member of the applicant, was convicted of a barrier crime within the barrier time period and the director has not approved a waiver. - 2.
-The application does not demonstrate the shelter can protect the safety and well being of clients in its care, or maintain the minimum standards of care, health and safety required under this chapter for the duration of the license term. - D. Notwithstanding the remainder of this section, where the director determines that the interest of the public would be best served thereby, a conditional approval of the license may be granted, pending compliance with specified requirements within a specified reasonable period of time.
+The shelter complies with other applicable local, state, and federal laws and regulations. - C. If the department determines the applicant [application] cannot meet the requirements of this chapter or of other applicable law, the department shall deny the application and inform the applicant in writing of the reasons for denial.
+The department shall deny the application if - 1. the applicant [application], any individual on the application as a licensee, or any officer, director or managing member of the applicant, was convicted of a barrier crime within the barrier time period and the director has not approved a waiver. - 2.
+The application does not demonstrate the shelter can protect the safety and well being of clients in its care, or maintain the minimum standards of care, health and safety required under this chapter for the duration of the license term. - 3.
+The applicant does not demonstrate the shelter can mitigate impacts on neighboring residents, businesses, and property owners. - D. Notwithstanding the remainder of this section, where the director determines that the interest of the public would be best served thereby, a conditional approval of the license may be granted, pending compliance with specified requirements within a specified reasonable period of time.
 Noncompliance within the time specified may result in denial, or, if the director determines the applicant can meet the requirements of this chapter with modifications or corrective measures in the application, in placing the applicant under a plan of improvement under section 16.125.090[210].